 TIP!
 If you are short on time then go behind the falls to be in the mist of the falls.
 It’s kind of the same experience as you would feel on the boat but more efficient in time.

 For the evening I had reserved a table at the Skylon Tower as they advertise with great food and a great view.
 This turned out to be the biggest disappointment of this trip at the Niagara Falls.
 First I had to stay in line to go up and then had to wait 40 minutes for my table.
 The service was quick in an unpleasent hurried way.
 The food was good but nothing special.
 The view was nice but not better as from my hotel room.
 I will not go again.
 From here I went back to the strip and did some beer tasting and visited some bars in the area.
 Around midnight I called it a night and went to bed.

 The US side of the Niagara Falls

 Today I explored the US side of the Niagara Falls.
 I crossed the Rainbow Bridge on foot which is very easy and convenient and there was no waiting at all.
 The US side of the falls have less interesting views but you can get closer to the water.
 I did a half day hike and started at the Bridal Veil Falls where you can get pretty close to the thunder of the falls.
 If you are up to it you can walk down and touch the water!
-This service is not for free and you have to pay, but this is easy with the pre-paid GWK Travelex Cash passport credit card.

 After getting a bit wet I walked onwards to the Horseshoe Fall which are on Goat Island but new paths were under construction so there was unfortunately not much to see during my visit.
 On the US side of the Niagara Falls you can do also the Maid in the Mist boat tour.
 If you have more time on this side you could do the boat tour also on this side.
 It was already around 3 PM and I had to drive to Toronto still that day so I decided to return to the hotel to check out.